pravega/pravega/documentation/src/docs/controller-service.md

-To be able to append to and read data from Streams, Writers and Readers query Controller to get active Stream Segment sets, successor and predecessor Stream segments while working with a Stream.
+To be able to append to and read data from Streams, Writers and Readers query Controller to get active Stream Segment sets, successor and predecessor Stream Segments while working with a Stream.
 For Transactions, the client uses specific API calls to request Controller to _create_ and _commit_ Transactions.